roshan871/braeakingbad.github.io/README.md

 AS A SPECTATOR
-I WANT TO  search the particular character of the series thorough this website SO THAT i can understand the series fully.
+I WANT TO  search one particular character of the series thorough this website SO THAT I can understand the series fully.

 ```